 - Sharp, electric-like jabs

-It is not known exactly how gabapentin works for nerve pain, nor is it known exactly how the drug works to prevent partial seizures in people with epilepsy.
+How Does Gabapentin Work?It is not known exactly how gabapentin works for nerve pain, nor is it known exactly how the drug works to prevent partial seizures in people with epilepsy.
 It is known that gabapentin affects certain calcium channels in the brain, and this may be how it works for seizures and nerve pain.

-Gabapentin is approved to treat partial seizures in children as young as three years old.
+Is Gabapentin Used for Children?Gabapentin is approved to treat partial seizures in children as young as three years old.
 Talk to your healthcare provider about the benefits and risks of using the drug in children.

-On occasion, your healthcare provider may recommend gabapentin for something other than the conditions discussed in this article.
+Is Gabapentin Used for Off-Label Reasons?On occasion, your healthcare provider may recommend gabapentin for something other than the conditions discussed in this article.
 At this time, off-label gabapentin uses include the treatment of: